akash7812/Intelsys-Spam_Filter/README.md

 Then add your used codes as files and the explanation of how the model works, any special features, in this Repository.

-On January you have to explain the working of your Model and about any special features you have added!!
+* On January you have to explain the working of your Model and about any special features you have added!!

 ## NEXT BIG PLAN:
-After the completion and submission of the initial model, We are gonna jump into a bigger Idea💡 of Implementing the Spam Detection in wide platforms like Instagram, Gmail and Reddit.
+After the completion and submission of the initial model, We are gonna jump into a bigger Idea of Implementing the Spam Detection in wide platforms like Instagram, Gmail and Reddit as a Team.

 We are going to develop it as a Mobile App which would run over those apps and provide live detection on Spam messages and comments and warns the Users...